Hickory Point Student Handbook

 - To take a risk, accept responsibility for the action, and learn from the experience.

-- To pride and ownership in the school.
+- To take pride and ownership in the school.

 - To discipline that is developmentally appropriate.

-- To consistent attention to the rules and consequences by staff, administration and Board.
+- Consistent attention to the rules and consequences by staff, administration, and Board.

-We believe the teachers, administration and Board have the responsibility to communicate and work cooperatively with parents regarding student school behavior, but it is recognized that the school has the responsibility to take appropriate measures to assure order and the safety of students and staff.
+The teachers, administration and Board are responsible for communicating and working cooperatively with parents regarding student school behavior.
+Still, it is recognized that the school is responsible for taking appropriate measures to ensure order and the safety of students and staff.

 Personal Appearance

-Students are expected to dress appropriately and exercise good personal hygiene in respect to their daily appearance.
+Students are expected to dress appropriately and exercise good personal hygiene concerning their daily appearance.
 Please remember shirts should cover the midriff and be of the appropriate length during warm weather months.
 School officials may regulate dress and hairstyles when such styles present a health or safety hazard or a disruption to the educational program.

 Appropriate Language